 }

-Listing 20-2: Reading from the TcpStream and printing out the data
+Listing 20-2: Reading from the TcpStream and printing the data

 We bring std::io::prelude into scope to get access to certain traits that let us read from and write to the stream.
 In the for loop in the main function, instead of printing a message that says we made a connection, we now call the new handle_connection function and pass the stream to it.

 In the handle_connection function, we’ve made the stream parameter mutable.
-This is because the TcpStream instance keeps track of what data it returns to us internally.
+The reason is that the TcpStream instance keeps track of what data it returns to us internally.
 It might read more data than we asked for and save that data for the next time we ask for data.
-It therefore needs to be mut because its internal state might change; usually we think of “reading” as not needing mutation, but in this case we need the mut keyword.
+It therefore needs to be mut because its internal state might change; usually, we think of “reading” as not needing mutation, but in this case we need the mut keyword.

 Next, we need to actually read from the stream.
-We do this in two steps: first, we declare a buffer on the stack to hold the data that’s read in.
+We do this in two steps: first, we declare a buffer on the stack to hold the data that is read in.
 We’ve made the buffer 512 bytes in size, which is big enough to hold the data of a basic request and sufficient for our purposes in this chapter.
-If we wanted to handle requests of an arbitrary size, the management of the buffer would need to be more complicated, but we’re keeping it simple for now.
+If we wanted to handle requests of an arbitrary size, buffer management would need to be more complicated; we’ll keep it simple for now.
 We pass the buffer to stream.read, which will read bytes from the TcpStream and put them in the buffer.

-We then convert the bytes in the buffer to a string and print out that string.
+Second, we convert the bytes in the buffer to a string and print that string.
 The String::from_utf8_lossy function takes a &[u8] and produces a String from it.
-The ‘lossy’ part of the name indicates the behavior of this function when it sees an invalid UTF-8 sequence: it will replace the invalid sequence with �, the U+FFFD REPLACEMENT CHARACTER.
+The “lossy” part of the name indicates the behavior of this function when it sees an invalid UTF-8 sequence: it will replace the invalid sequence with �, the U+FFFD REPLACEMENT CHARACTER.
 You might see replacement characters for characters in the buffer that aren’t filled by request data.

-Let’s give this a try!
-Start up the program and make a request in a web browser again.
-Note that we’ll still get an error page in the browser, but the output of our program in the terminal will now look similar to this:
+Let’s try this code!
+Start the program and make a request in a web browser again.
+Note that we’ll still get an error page in the browser, but our program’s output in the terminal will now look similar to this:

 $ cargo run